+- 1. December 10, 2004-January 31February 18, 2005: Input and recommended revisions to this white paper are received from the distance learning consortia, ESU-NOC committee, higher education and informal education partners, and the Statewide Synchronous Video Network Work Group as well as from the consortium boards and member schools. - 2.
+January 31February 18-February 425, 2005: The staff of the NITC revises the white paper.

+3.March 8, 2005: The NITC Technical Panel recommends the white paper as the preferred approach important background information to accomplishing a wide area, high bandwidth, flexibly provisioned network capable of delivering a number of services to Nebraska education entities.

-- 1. December 10, 2004-January 31, 2005: Input and recommended revisions to this white paper are received from the distance learning consortia, ESU-NOC committee, higher education and informal education partners, and the Statewide Synchronous Video Network Work Group as well as from the consortium boards and member schools. - 2.
-January 31-February 4, 2005: The staff of the NITC revises the white paper. - 3.
-February 8, 2005: The NITC Technical Panel recommends the white paper as the preferred approach to accomplishing a wide area, high bandwidth, flexibly provisioned network capable of delivering a number of services to Nebraska education entities. - 4.
-February 9-28, 2005: The CAP holds pre-project meetings with the distance learning consortia directors, ESU-NOC members, and the principal telecommunications providers to review the network topologies, cost structure, lines of demarcation, and bandwidth/QoS management strategies. - 5.
-February-May, 2005: The Nebraska Department of Education communicates updates relative to its legislative biennial budget request, as well as progress on securing other alternative funding sources to supplement the project. - 6.
-March 1-July 30, 2005: The DAS-Division of Communications, in partnership with CAP, ESUs, and distance learning consortia, construct and release an RFP and bid process that provides for a master purchasing contract for wide area, high bandwidth, flexibly provisioned network circuits to all affected entities. - 7.
-August 1, 2005: Bids are awarded by DAS-Division of Communications for a master purchasing contract for the 45 Mbps tail circuits that will be activated from 2006-07.
+- 4. March 15, 2005: The NITC recommends the white paper as important background material to the Distance Education Enhancement Task Force, if created by LB 689, as the members discuss the creation of a wide area, high bandwidth, flexibly provisioned network capable of delivering a number of services to Nebraska education entities. - 4.
+5. March 15-June 3, 2005: The CAP holds pre-project meetings with the distance learning consortia directors, ESU-NOC members, and the principal telecommunications providers to review the network topologies, cost structure, lines of demarcation, and bandwidth/QoS management strategies.
+LB 689 is monitored as it moves through the legislative process.
+Named organizations will respond if asked for membership suggestions for the Distance Education Enhancement Task Force.

+\\\\\\\Timeline events 6-8 dependent upon passage of LB 689\\\\\\\\\

+- 6. June 15-December 31, 2005: The Distance Education Enhancement Task Force meets to formulate recommendations to upgrade and coordinate distance education. - December 31, 2005: The Distance Education Enhancement Task Force submits its improvement plan to upgrade and coordinate distance education in Nebraska.
+The report shall include recommendations for policies and potential legislation to the Clerk of the Legislature.; - 5.8.February-January-April, 2006: The Nebraska Department of Education communicates updates relative to its legislative biennial budget request, as well as progress on securing other alternative funding sources to supplement the project.
+Pending the recommendations of the Distance Education Enhancement Task Force, the Legislature considers funding support for the distance education enhancement project;

+\\\\\\\All remaining events and the accompanying timeline are purely hypothetical and are provided in an attempt to demonstrate the feasibility of the overall project\\\\\\\\\\